 The "village of Old Farms" Begins

-Founded in 1927, Avon Old Farms School is the creation of Theodate Pope Riddle, Connecticut’s first licensed female architect.
+Founded in 1927, Avon Old Farms Connecticut boarding school for boys is the creation of Theodate Pope Riddle, one of Connecticut’s first licensed female architects.

 Construction of Avon’s Cotswold-inspired buildings took nearly a decade.
 Riddle supervised the work, insisting on traditional English methods, with much of the building materials hewn from school property.

 About Theodate Pope Riddle

 Theodate Pope Riddle grew up in Cleveland, Ohio, and attended Miss Porter’s School in Farmington, Connecticut.
 Ever since she was a child, Theodate hoped to forge a future where should could live in the country, care for orphans, and build a school.
 Her hard work and pioneering efforts to pursue a profession in architecture paid off in the construction of significant buildings such as the Hill-Stead home (now open to the public to tour), Westover School in Middlebury, CT, reconstructing Theodore Roosevelt's birthplace in New York, NY, and of course — the Connecticut boarding school for boys, Avon Old Farms.

 In May 1915, Theodate was a passenger on the R.M.S.
 Lusitania when it was torpedoed by a German submarine.
 She, along with 764 out of 1,962 passengers and crew were pulled out of the waters alive.
 Although she was unconscious and sent to a nearby morgue following the tragedy, she overcame her injuries and one year later married John Wallace Riddle.
 The Riddles traveled around the globe extensively and — true to her childhood dreams — Theodate took in several orphaned children, raising them as her own foster children.